- Before the end of the year, it is expected that the automotive market in China will accelerate its recovery.

-“In Germany we will see how a restructuration of the automotive supplier sector will be demanded to keep up with their future automotive trends (electrification, digitalization and autonomous driving): new products, qualified staff for new tasks and a big hand of investment in I+D” States Mario Buisán, commercial and economic counselor at the Spanish Embassy in Berlin
+In Germany, we will see a restructuring demand in the automotive supplier sector to adapt to future automotive trends (electrification, digitization, and autonomous driving): new products, qualified personnel for new tasks, and a significant investment in R+D," adds Mario Buisán, Economic and Commercial Counselor of the Spanish Embassy in Berlin.

-The German market reflects an equal contraction in the component manufacturer sector.
-“However, thanks to stimulus packages carried out in Germany for the sector in the last months (measures to avoid staff cuts such as the “Kurzarbeit” regulation or training plans to update employees so they can take new tasks) a slight increase is expected in the last quarter of the year.
-Then, despite an expected 5.8% GDP recession in 2020, a strong recovery is foreseen in 2021, which might represent a GDP growth of 4.4% “ adds Mario Buisán.
+In the German market, the situation of component manufacturers also reflects the general contraction of the sector.
+"Although due to the support measures for the sector undertaken in Germany in recent months (measures to avoid workforce reductions through the regulation of 'Kurzarbeit' or training plans to qualify employees for new tasks), a slight increase is expected in the last quarter of the year.
+Thus, although a recession of around 5.8% of GDP is expected for this year 2020, a broad recovery is predicted in 2021, which could result in a GDP growth of approximately 4.4%," adds Mario Buisán.

 Brexit is another challenge that has shaken the sector in recent months, as the United Kingdom is one of the main trading partners of the major European players in the automotive industry.
 German manufacturers see their relations with the main destination for their vehicle exports at risk, and in the case of Spain, it is the fourth main destination for automotive suppliers' sales.
 In fact, the Spanish sector has experienced a sharp decline in exports to this market in the second quarter, with a 36.1% drop compared to the same period in 2019.

 Mª Begoña Llamazares, AutopartsfromSpain Platform Coordinator, and SERNAUTO Market Segment Head.